Best Way to Clean Your House to Avoid Getting Sick

 Know how to use disinfectant

 Disinfectants can be effective provided they’re used correctly.
 To make sure a disinfectant works correctly, make sure you mist the surface and wipe it with a microfiber cloth or paper towel.
 Let the disinfectant sit on the surface for the time listed on the product label.
 The disinfectant needs time to work and after that time is up, wipe away any residue left.
-These are the 12 things you shouldn’t be cleaning with paper towels.

 Know what to disinfect